inko-lang/website/source/news/inko-progress-report-september-2019.html.md

 so frequently imported modules only need a single lookup per compiler process.
 The use of type IDs is similar to entities in an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system).
-Compiler processes will use these type IDs and other data obtained from a type shard to perform type checking and inference.
+Compiler processes will use these type IDs and other data obtained from a type partition to perform type checking and inference.

 Type checking and inference is done by walking a desugared AST and annotating nodes with their type IDs.
 We also need to store data such as local variable